Student Rights and Responsibilities: Our Philosophy

-The guiding philosophy and approach to student conduct at Hampshire College is one of education and care, focusing on student learning through individual growth and accountability for behavior within the Hampshire College community.
+The guiding philosophy and approach to rights and responsibilities at Hampshire College is one of education and care, focusing on student learning through individual growth and accountability for behavior within the community.
 Our goal is to help and encourage students to be successful, both socially and academically; this includes providing the tools for students to make informed decisions.
 The conduct process and sanctions for violation of the norms for community living and policies are designed to guide student behavior and to balance the rights of the individual with that of the health and safety of the community.

-All students reported to have violated policy or who have engaged in concerning behaviors will start with a Conduct Meeting.
-Conduct Meetings provide an opportunity for students to engage with a professional staff member to discuss how their behaviors have impacted themselves and the community.
-Most Conduct Meetings end with a resolution determined with the administrator, however the student may also choose to have their case heard by the Community Review Board.
+All students reported to have violated policy or who have engaged in concerning behaviors will start with a conduct meeting.
+Conduct meetings provide an opportunity for students to engage with a professional staff member to discuss how their behaviors have impacted themselves and the community.
+Most conduct meetings end with a resolution determined with the administrator; however, the student may also choose to have the case heard by the Community Review Board.
 For more information about the formal conduct process, please visit the Hampshire College Student Handbook.